Updated: June 14, 2018

 - Shop for an upgraded, more environmentally-friendly system that uses R410a.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
-You aren’t required by law to replace your air conditioner.
+The law doesn’t require you to replace your air conditioner.
 At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available to buy.

-The most straightforward option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment will also be more efficient and present you superior comfort, helping to lower your energy costs.
+The most straightforward option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment will also be more efficient and present you superior comfort, helping to decrease your energy costs.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a nice alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
+You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
 You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what you can do.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
+Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what you can do.